WSWUP/gridwxcomp/README.rst

 Quick start from command line
 -----------------------------

-This workflow will use the example data given in "gridwxcomp/gridwxcomp/example_data" which includes four climate stations.
-To find the location of this data from the command line type
+This example workflow uses data provided with ``gridwxcomp`` including climate variable time series data for four climate stations.
+After installation you can find the location of the data needed for the example by typing the following at the command line,

 .. code-block:: bash

     $ python -c "import pkg_resources; print(pkg_resources.resource_filename('gridwxcomp', 'example_data/Station_Data.txt'))"

-Once complete, this example workflow will calculate bias ratios between station and gridMET ETr, spatially interpolate GeoTIFF rasters of bias ratios at 400m resolution, and calculate zonal statistics of mean bias ratios for each gridMET cell in the region of the stations, similar to what is shown below.
+Once complete, this example will calculate bias ratios between station and gridMET ETr (reference evapotranspiration), spatially interpolate GeoTIFF rasters of bias ratios at 400m resolution, and calculate zonal statistics of mean bias ratios for each gridMET cell in the region of the stations, similar to what is shown in the figure below.

 .. image:: https://raw.githubusercontent.com/WSWUP/gridwxcomp/master/docs/source/_static/test_case.png?sanitize=true
    :align: center

-The same workflow can be done on climate variables other than ETr using ``gridwxcomp``, e.g. observed ET, temperature, precipitation, wind speed, short wave radiation, etc.
+The same procedure can be done for climate variables other than ETr, e.g. observed evapotranspiration, temperature, precipitation, wind speed, short wave radiation, etc.

-After installing with pip the ``gridwxcomp`` command line interface can be used from any directory,
+After installing with pip the ``gridwxcomp`` command line interface can be used from any directory, the first step pairs climate station data with their nearest gridMET cell and produces a CSV file used in the following steps,

 .. code-block:: bash

-    $ gridwxcomp prep-input -i <PATH_TO example_data/Station_Data.txt>
+    $ gridwxcomp prep-input <PATH_TO example_data/Station_Data.txt>

 This will result in the file "merged_input.csv".
-Next download matching gridMET climate time series by running
+Next download matching gridMET climate time series with Google Earth Engine by running

 .. code-block:: bash

     $ gridwxcomp download-gridmet-ee merged_input.csv -y 2016-2017

 The time series of gridMET data that correpond with the stations in "merged_input.csv" will be saved to a new folder called "gridmet_data" by defualt.
-In this case only the years 2016-2017 are used because the test station data time coverage only includes recent years plus it saves time.
+In this case only the years 2016-2017 are used.

-Next, this command calculates monthly (and annual) bias ratios for each station/gridMET pair and saves them to CSV files
+Next, to calculate mean monthly and annual bias ratios for each station/gridMET pair along with other statistics and metadata and save to CSV files,

 .. code-block:: bash